yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 The user also needs to creates a `BucketAccessRequest` (BAR), which references the BR.
 At this point the workflow is the same as above.

 ### Delete
 Delete covers deleting a newly created bucket and revoking access to a bucket.
-In all cases the bucket contents is _not_ deleted **except** for greenfield buckets with a `releasePolicy` of "Delete".
-In this one case, the sidecar will gRPC call the provisioner's _Delete_ interface and it's up to each provisioner whether or not to physically delete bucket content.
+A `Bucket` (and thus the contents of the underlying bucket) is not deleted if there is more than one binding (accessor) remaining.
+Once all bindings have been removed **and** the release policy is "Delete", then the sidecar will gRPC call the provisioner's _Delete_ interface.
+It's up to each provisioner whether or not to physically delete bucket content, but the expectation is that the physical bukcet will at least be made unavailable.

 > Note: a `Bucket` cannot be deleted as long as there is one access to that `Bucket`, meaning at least one binding of the `BucketAccess` instance to the `BucketRequest`.
 So deleting a `Bucket` implies also deleting access to that `Bucket`.
 The converse is not true -- a `BucketAccessRequest` can be deleted without deleting the `Bucket`.